asamy/ksm/README.md

 A really simple and lightweight x64 hypervisor written in C for Intel processors.
 KSM aims to be fully feature fledged and as general purpose as possible.
 KSM uses Linux kernel coding style because it's rather simple and easy to follow, it's more of a general C thing.
 KSM is licensed under GPL v2 stricly.

+KSM supports Windows and Linux kernels natively.

 ## Features